nandinib1999/mask-detection/README.md

 - **model.py** - In this file, the model used for the classification task has been defined.
 I have extended the VGG16 model for the classification purposes.

 - **train.py** - The training of model can be performed using this python script.
-Currently, the model trains for 50 epochs while monitoing the validation loss for early stopping.
+Currently, the model trains for 50 epochs with adam optimizer.
 When training is complete, the model is saved in h5 format for later use.

 - **run.py** - This file can be used to test the trained model.
 It supports two kinds of input - webcam feed or a video input.
 The option to be selected can be reflected with cmd arguments --play_video and --webcam.
 By default, both the arguments are set to False.